Code-Institute-Submissions/RodrigoPalazon-ms_4_AprResub/README.md

 * Social media login / registration.
 * A wishlist or favourites option, where users can save items to their profile.
 * A loyalty programme where users receieve free shipping after so many orders or build up points.
+* Contact emails are sent to a "business" email address.
+* Option to add reviews to products as a logged in user.
+* A newsletter sign up.
+* Superuser ability to send newsletters to subscribers.

 <br>